NASA-AMMOS/3DTilesRendererJS/README.md

 forEachLoadedModel( callback : ( scene : Object3D, tile : object ) => void ) : void
 ```

 Fires the callback for every loaded scene in the hierarchy with the associated tile as the second argument.
-This can be used to update the materials of all loaded meshes in the tile set.
+This can be used to update the materials of all loaded meshes in the tileset.

 ### .registerPlugin